kein-1/personal-site/content/sections/about/about.md

 Last but not least, it has some cool features you can opt-in to: Dark Mode, Splash Screen, Cookie Banner, and more to find out :) -->
 #### 👦 Background

-Through university, I am gaining a background in computer science  and Java.
-Outside of my coursework, I am teaching myself fullstack development.
+Through university, I am gaining a background in Java.
+Outside of my coursework, I am teaching myself fullstack development primarily within the JavaScript ecosystem.
 <!--
 I work with:
 [![My Skills](https://skillicons.dev/icons?i=py,js,java,react,nodejs,mongodb,express,postgres,tailwind,jest,git&perline=8)](https://skillicons.dev) -->